SDB:Installation on a Mac

 - The first partition (/dev/sda1) is kept for the EFI boot partition, do NOT delete or format.
 It MUST be mounted in /boot/efi during installation.

 - In the summary before starting the actual installation process, open the GRUB page.
-There is a an EFI Grub option that should be selected automatically in Leap 42.
+There is a an EFI Grub option that should be selected automatically.
 However, ensure that it is.
-Do NOT under ANY circumstances overwrite the MBR or the first partition.
+Do NOT under ANY circumstances overwrite the first partition.
 Go through EVERY tab in the GRUB page of the installer and make sure of that.

 when the system is installed, unpack the refind zip and run refind-install as root